Security in OpenAPI

 When defining an OAuth 2.0 or OpenID Connect Security Requirement Object for an operation, the {securitySchemeName}

-field should contain a list of scopes or roles required for the security scheme.
+field should contain a list of the scopes or roles required for the security scheme.

-For example, the following security requirement object requires the read
+For example, the following Security Requirement Object indicates that the read

 and write